Woopra/woopra-django-sdk/README.md

 Track customers directly in the Django Web Framework using Woopra's Django SDK

 The SDK can be used both for front-end and back-end tracking.
-In either cases, the first step is setup the tracker SDK in your <code>views.py</code> file.
+In either cases, the first step is to setup the tracker SDK in your <code>views.py</code> file.
 For example, if you want to set up tracking with Woopra on your homepage, the file <code>views.py</code> should look like:
 ``` python
 #import the SDK
 import woopraTracker